dart-lang/dartdoc/README.md

         No branch is considered to be "stable".
       * `%n%`: The name of this package, as defined in pubspec.yaml.
       * `%v%`: The version of this package as defined in pubspec.yaml.
+  * **warnings**:  Specify otherwise ignored or set-to-error warnings to simply warn.
+See the lists of valid warnings in the command line help for `--errors`, `--warnings`, and `--ignore`.

 In general, paths are relative to the directory the dartdoc_options.yaml the option is defined in and should be specified as POSIX paths.
 Dartdoc will convert POSIX paths automatically on Windows.